limitlessloop/vets.gov-status/README.md

 Run tests with pytest and generate a coverage report with  `./run-tests.sh`.

+### Running with Docker

+You can run the scripts in a Docker image using the following commands:

+1. `cd scripts`

+2. `docker build -t scorecard-fetch .`

+3. `docker run --env AWS_SECRET_ACCESS_KEY --env AWS_SESSION_TOKEN --env AWS_ACCESS_KEY_ID scorecard-fetch`

+Note that we pass in the host machine's AWS credentials.

 ## Deploying

 Our deployments are handled by Jenkins using the `Jenkinsfile`.
 We deploy by committing to the `production` branch.
 We use the `demo` branch to deploy to our development server to internally demo new boards or tile updates without blocking the data update path from `master` to `production`.